UMiami-Macdonald-Lab/.github/profile/README.md

-# Shark Research & Conservation Program (SRC) – University of Miami
+# The Macdonald Lab –  Shark Research & Conservation Program (SRC) – University of Miami

 Welcome to the **Shark Research & Conservation Program (SRC)** at the University of Miami’s Rosenstiel School of Marine, Atmospheric, and Earth Science.
 We conduct **conservation-relevant shark and ray research** while fostering scientific literacy and environmental stewardship among youth—especially communities historically excluded from STEM—through hands-on field experiences.